SyncfusionExamples/How-to-change-gridline-color-in-a-WPF-TreeGrid/README.md

-# How to change gridline color in a WPF TreeGrid
+# How to change gridline color in a WPF TreeGrid (SfTreeGrid)

-In [WPF SfTreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) provides an option to customize the grid line color.
+In [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) (SfTreeGrid) provides an option to customize the grid line color.
 By default, the grid line color is gray.
-However, you can change it by setting the BorderBrush property  for the [TreeGridCell](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridCell.html), [TreeGridHeaderCell](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridHeaderCell.html), [TreeGridExpanderCell](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridExpanderCell.html), and the SfTreeGrid.
+However, you can change it by setting the BorderBrush property  for the [TreeGridCell](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridCell.html), [TreeGridHeaderCell](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridHeaderCell.html), [TreeGridExpanderCell](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridExpanderCell.html), and the TreeGrid.

  ```xml
 <Window.Resources>